jsh58/Genrich/README.md

   -m  <int>        Minimum MAPQ to keep an alignment (def.
 0)
 ```
 * All alignments with `MAPQ` less than the given value will be ignored.
 This is equivalent to filtering with `samtools view -q <int>`.
-* This option should not be used if the SAM/BAM lists multiple alignments for some reads/fragments (e.g. produced via `bowtie2 -k20`, listing up to 20 alignments for each read).
+* This option should not be used if the SAM/BAM lists multiple alignments for some reads/fragments (e.g. alignments produced via `bowtie2 -k20`, listing up to 20 alignments for each read).
 Instead, filtering should be accomplished via `-s <float>`, below.
 <br><br>

 ```